Bayou Pierre (Louisiana)

+Before the clearing of the Great Raftthat blocked much of the Red River and diverted water into alternate waterways such as Bayou Pierre, Bayou Pierre served as a navigable water route connecting the downriver plantations with Shreveport.
+Steamships would dock at the current site of Betty Virginia Park in Shreveport in order to bypass the raft and serve the plantations downriver.
+The 1835 treaty in which the Caddo sold their lands to the U.S. was signed at an Indian Agency House on the banks of Bayou Pierre, the location of which was also used to define the terms of the treaty.

 Wildlife Management Area

 In Frierson, Louisiana, there is a wildlife area for Bayou Pierre and marshes.
 In this land, there are 2,799 acres.
 The land is owned by the Louisiana Department of Wildlife and Fisheries (LDWF).
 They allow hunting, trapping, and ornithology.
 Also, camping is allowed at specific areas.

 History

 In the early 1990s, farmers drained the area and destroyed the ecosystem.
 However, the farming attempts backfired assumedly because of poor soil absorption.
 The farmers gave up and deeded the land to the LDWF.

 Ecosystem

 The ecosystem is known to contain white-tailed deer, raccoons, sandpipers, dove, rabbits, and many types of waterfowl.
 In the winter, sandpipers flock to the area.
 Additionally, the area floods occasionally due to poor soil absorption.

 Fort Selden

 Fort Selden was situated at the junction of Bayou Pierre and Red River in Natchitoches Parish, Louisiana.